 Your employing organisation is also required to inform the new employers of any conditions that have been imposed on you.

-Applications to ACOBA: ministers and senior Crown servants only
+Applications to ACOBA: senior Crown servants only

 Only the most senior Crown servants (permanent secretaries, directors general and their equivalents at SCS3 and above, and special advisers of equivalent standing) need to apply to the Advisory Committee on Business Appointments (ACOBA).

 All other applications are dealt with by the employing department.

 ACOBA follow a specific process guidance for making an application to ACOBA.